'Kai the Hitchhiker' Gets 57 Years For Killing Clark Lawyer

 The 5'5" Galfy, who suffered from a heart condition, sustained numerous blunt-force trauma injuries to his ribs, face, neck, chest and arms as well as three skull fractures, the autopsy showed.

-McGillvary became an Internet celebrity following a bizarre, profanity-laced television interview went viral.
+McGillvary became an Internet celebrity after a bizarre, profanity-laced television interview went viral.

 Click here to sign up for Daily Voice's free daily emails and news alerts.